-JJN is a big fan of chunky necks, which is why the Gold Glory comes with a mahogany ‘50s Rounded C profile.
-This is one of the biggest necks that Epiphone offers, and has a real baseball bat feel.
-If you like chunky necks, you’ll adore this, but if you have smaller hands, or you’re used to playing something similar, the neck is likely to be a dealbreaker for you.
+JJN is a big fan of chunky necks, which is why the Gold Glory comes with a mahogany ’50s Rounded C profile.
+This is one of the biggest necks Epiphone offers and has a real baseball bat feel.
+If you like chunky necks, you’ll adore this, but if you have smaller hands or you’re used to playing something similar, the neck is apt to be a dealbreaker for you.

-Being a custom model, it came with all of the typical accoutrements you’d expect, including a bound body, neck, and headstock, as well as Grover tuners.
-It had the usual mahogany body with maple cap, and it was finished in a classic Double Gold.
-The absence of a neck pickup gave it a very clean look – normally single pickup Les Pauls are slab body, not carved top like this, so it really stood out.
+Being a custom model, it came with all of the typical accouterments you’d expect, including a bound body, neck, and headstock, as well as Grover tuners.
+It had the usual mahogany body with a maple cap and was finished in a classic Double Gold.
+The absence of a neck pickup gave it a very clean look.
+Normally, single-pickup Les Pauls are slab bodies, not carved tops like this, so it really stood out.

-The pickup is a bridge mounted Seymour Duncan dog ear P90.
-It gave the Gold Glory a significantly different tone to a PAF equipped LP, and it did a phenomenal job with everything from clean blues to screaming overdriven rock.
+The pickup is a bridge-mounted Seymour Duncan Dog Ear P90.
+It gave the Gold Glory a significantly different tone than a PAF-equipped LP, and it did a phenomenal job with everything from clean blues to screaming overdriven rock.
 It had a single volume and a single tone control, which in combination with the high output pickup, gave us all the tones we could ask for.

-Verdict: The Epiphone Jared James Nichols Gold Glory Les Paul Custom might have one of the longest names of any Les Paul in history, but the guitar itself is simplicity defined.
+Verdict: The Jared James Nichols Gold Glory Les Paul Custom might have one of the longest names of any Les Paul in history, but the guitar itself is simplicity defined.
 Classic LP construction and a screaming P90 are always going to be a recipe for success.
-Its enormous neck profile does mean that it’s not the most universally comfortable guitar, but if fat necks are your thing, you’ll love it.
+Its enormous neck profile means it’s not the most universally comfortable guitar, but if fat necks are your thing, you’ll love it.

 The original student grade guitar.